code-with-amitk/Code-examples/Languages/programming_lang/c++/operator_overloading/Examples/Overloading<<.md

 - **What is Output Stream?**
   - Stream used to provide output to Printer, Monitor etc.
   - cout is object of output stream clas.
+- **Why friend?**
+  - operator overloading function a friend of the class because it would be called without creating an object.
 - **Code**
 ```c++
 #include <iostream>